actionaiddk/Tails-MVT/README.md

 #### 3.2 Create backup
 Now connect your iOS device with a compatible cable and make sure it is unlocked.
 A prompt on the iOS device will show asking whether to trust this computer.
 Press **Trust**.

 In the terminal type `idevicebackup2 -i encryption on`.
 You will be asked to enter a new backup password.
 Enter a password of your selection and make sure to remember it.
-If the password is already set previously, make sure you have the password ready.
+If the password has previously been set, make sure you have the password ready.
 If the password is set but you don't know it, you may try to reset it by following the following steps described in the [MVT documentation](https://docs.mvt.re/en/latest/ios/backup/libimobiledevice/).

 To create a backup, enter the following command in the terminal:

 `idevicebackup2 backup --full ios/backup`

 #### 3.3 Decrypt backup
 To decrypt the backup, type the following command and replace <password> with the decryption password for you device backup.
-The <long string of numbers> will vary and you may autocomplete the command by pressing Tab on the keyboard.
+The `<long string of numbers>` will vary.
+You may press **Tab** to autocomplete after typing the first characters of the string.

 `mvt-ios decrypt-backup -p <password> -d ios/backup-decrypted ios-analysis/backup/<long string of numbers>`